Plans for Topeka’s Docking building to be finalized in October

 TOPEKA, Kan.
 (KSNT) – The fate of a decades-old state office building in Topeka has been at the center of a long-standing debate among state lawmakers for some time.
 Now, a committee has decided to provide recommendations for the final plans for the building in October.

-The Joint Committee on State Building Construction met Tuesday to discuss plans to reconstruct the Docking State Office Building in downtown Topeka.
-Chair of the committee, Representative Marty Long, R-Ulysses, said the committee has taken time to weigh the costs and benefits of two different proposals.
+The Joint Committee on State Building Construction met Tuesday to discuss plans to reconstruct the Docking State Office Building.
+Rep. Marty Long, R-Ulysses, chair of the committee, said the committee weighed the costs and benefits of two different proposals.

 “The first option will be leaving the entirety of the building as it is, remodeling and bringing it up to city codes,” Rep. Long said.
 “The second option will be to demolish the top 11 stories and rebuild three stories.”